 If you are one of the lucky freshers moving to London at the end of summer, here is a list of the best places you must see when you move in.
 These are what keep the city alive and well.

 London is of course known for its beautiful parks.
 The one you’ll get to know the most is Eel Brook Common, mainly because it’s the one just outside of campus, where students like to have a snack or take in some quick dose of vitamin D in between lectures.
-I you fancy a walk by the river, then Bishop’s park between Fulham and Putney is just what you need.
+If you fancy a walk by the river, then Bishop’s Park between Fulham and Putney is just what you need.
 And of course, if you want something more central and touristy, head straight to Hyde Park!

-In terms of shopping for music, head all the way East to my favourite record store slash bookshop slash label slash cafe slash music venue: I am talking of course about Rough Trade, in Brick Lane.
-Make sure you keep an eye on deals for record store day, and on their programs as they often host showcase events to promote artists on their labels.
-These events are small in attendance so its the perfect occasion to get up close and personal with your favourite artists and have a chat with them!
+In terms of shopping for music, head all the way East to my favourite record store-slash-bookshop-slash-label-slash-cafe-slash-music-venue: I am of course talking about Rough Trade in Brick Lane.
+Make sure you keep an eye on deals for Record Store Da, and on their programmes as they often host showcase events to promote artists on their labels.
+These events are small in attendance so it’s the perfect occasion to get up close and personal with your favourite artists and have a chat with them!

 Now, if you’re a performer and like to play dress-up on stage, your next stop is the Stables Market in Camden.
 Wander down the alleys and explore everything from unique designer pop-ups to thrift shops, checking out gothic steampunk glam-rock attires.
 Bonus points if you find the Amy Winehouse statue!